 Step 1: If you’ve never made soap before, be sure that you’ve fully studied and understand the process.
-(See my Soap Making 101 tutorial or my Natural Soap Making ebook.)
+(See my Soap Making 101 tutorial or my Handmade Natural Soaps eBook Collection.)
 Have all of your ingredients ready to go.
 Wear proper safety gear (gloves, goggles & long sleeves.)

 Step 2: Mix carrot puree, water, and salt in a heat proof plastic or stainless steel container.
 Slowly add in the lye and stir until completely dissolved.
 The mixture will get hot!
 I like to do this step in my kitchen sink to contain any accidental spills and because it has a window I can open for fresh air.

-Adding 1 teaspoon of salt to your lye water will help firm the soap up, so you can unmold sooner.
+Adding 1 teaspoon of plain table or sea salt to your lye water will help firm the soap up, so you can unmold sooner.
 This is especially helpful to add to palm free recipes or when using silicone molds.
-(I use Redmond Real Salt, but you can also use table salt or sea salt.)

 Step 3: Set the lye mixture aside, in a safe place that pets and children can’t access, and allow it to cool for about an hour.